semagnum/color-picker-pro/README.md

 ## Average Color Picker
-Color pick anywhere in the Blender window.
-Based on the button you press, the operator will either extract a 3x3 or 5x5 square of pixels and update the panels with the square's max, min, mean, and median.
-Left mouse click to save the colors and close.
-Press the right mouse button or the escape button to cancel the changes.
+Allows you to color pick anywhere in the Blender window in a 3x3 or 5x5 tile around your cursor.
+As you hover your cursor, the panels will update with the tile's max, min, mean, and median colors.
+Left mouse click to save the colors and stop the color picker.
+Press the right mouse button or the escape button to stop the color picker without saving the colors.

 ## Rectangle Color Picker
 Left click to pin one "corner" of the rectangle.
 Afterwards, right click to pin the opposite "corner" of the rectangle (you can go in any direction).
-After pinning these corners, the operator will extract the rectangle's max, min, mean, and median.
-Press escape (or right click if you haven't left clicked yet) to cancel.
+After pinning both corners, the operator will extract the rectangle's max, min, mean, and median.
+Press escape (or right click, if you haven't left-clicked yet) to cancel.

 **Note**: these values are gamma corrected, so they reflect the values you see on the screen, *not* the true values in Blender before the colorspace conversion.